-The client had a request: Is it be possible to determine, how energetically people are dancing?
+The client had a request: Is it possible to determine how energetically people are dancing?

-The idea behind it was, to measure people’s energy level.
+The idea behind it was to measure people’s energy levels.
 As you may already guess, it was an ad campaign for one of the energy drink brands.

 The campaign wasn’t designed to be an online campaign.
-The plan was that people will be dancing on the stage that built for the ad campaign, and our software should be measuring their energy level of the dance in real time.
+The plan was that people will be dancing on the stage that was built for the ad campaign, and our software should be measuring their energy level during the dance in real-time.

 This is how I designed the system:

-The goal was, every dancer should see his result in real-time on the big screen, to know how well he/she’s doing.
-In this way, the person who’s performing would know if he/she should speed-up or can slow down a bit if he/she is out of breath.
+The goal was every dancer should see his result in real-time on the big screen, to know how well he/she’s doing.
+In this way, the person performing would know if he/she should speed up or can slow down a bit if he/she is out of breath.

 To achieve this, we had to show a progress bar that changes according to the dancer’s performance.
 And at the end of the performance, we had to send a recorded act of dance with the progress bar’s fluctuations to the server to store.

 And last but not least, we had to be able to control the software remotely, because we shouldn’t interact with the notebook that mirrors the big screen.

 Once requirements were established, it was time to build the actual system.

 To rate the performance, I’ve set the minimum threshold to check if the amount of pixel changes were greater than the threshold, which meant the person on camera dancing energetically enough, and added 1% to his progress if pixel changes were below the threshold I penalized dancer by reducing his progress by 1%.
 This meant if the dancer decided to stop for a while to take a breath, his progress would keep declining.
 It would continue until the dancer hit 100%, which meant he won.